raspberrypi/documentation/configuration/wireless/wireless-cli.md

 }
 ```

-You can verify if it has successfully connected using `ifconfig wlan0`.
-If the `inet addr` field has an address beside it, the Pi has connected to the network.
+You can verify whether it has successfully connected using `ifconfig wlan0`.
+If the `inet addr` field has an address beside it, the Raspberry Pi has connected to the network.
 If not, check your password and ESSID are correct.

 ## Adding multiple wireless network configurations